credential-handler/credential-handler-polyfill/README.md

 #### Goal 1: Make using credentials and keys easier and safer for users

-Key management and credential management is becoming fundamental to a new generation of web applications.
+Key management and credential management are becoming fundamental to a new generation of web applications.
 Users need the ability to safely store and manage credentials (from diplomas to coupons) and cryptographic keys (for digital signatures, passwordless logins, secure encryption and more), and